-Kisner upstages favorites at final major
+Matsuyama, Kisner chase first major

 The new Quail Hollow has certainly proved too tough a test for some of golf's elite, with Phil Mickelson the most notable victim in his 100th appearance at a major championship.

-After his first round 79, "leftie" was always struggling to make the cut and a three-over 74 sealed his fate, with the five-time major winner failing to make a birdie until his 31st hole.
+After his first round 79, "lefty" was always struggling to make the cut and a three-over 74 sealed his fate, with the five-time major winner failing to make a birdie until his 31st hole.

 It It is the first time the 47-year-old has failed to make the weekend play at the PGA Championship for 22 years.